Suffolk County Council Early Years Funding

 At Fairstead House, we offer Suffolk County Council’s 15 funded hours per week during term time for eligible children.

 Your child is eligible for the funded hours in the term after they turn three years old; ie, if your child has their third birthday in May, they will be able to claim the funded hours at the beginning of the Autumn Term in September.
+We do not offer funding for two year old children.

 Your child will no longer be eligible for the funded hours in the term after their fifth birthday.
 Children may continue to claim these funded hours whilst they are in Reception.